nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 10. The documentation should be up-to-date and accurate.
 11. The documentation should be accessible to all users.

-<div style="page-break-after: always;"></div>

-### Glossary

-Defined here are some common terms used throughout the guide, as well as their definitions:

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Main Success Scenario (MSS)**: The main or optimal flow of a use case, representing the successful completion of the user's goal.
-* **Use Case**: A description of a specific user goal or task and the steps required to achieve it.
-* **Chef**: The user or operator of the application.
-* **Recipe**: A set of instructions to prepare and cook a specific dish.
-Includes dish name, ingredients, serving size, preparation time and any dietary labels.
-* **Book**: Refers to the application or system that manages the storage and retrieval of recipe data.
-* **Storage file**: The file used by the application to store and retrieve recipe data.
-* **Index**: Refers to the position of a specific recipe within a list of recipes, represented by a numerical value.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>